simoneldevig/react-native-static-server/README.md

 #### Core and Built-in Modules
 [Core and Built-in Modules]: #core-and-built-in-modules

+**BEWARE:** _The following listing of supported modules should be valid for Android, iOS, and macOS target platforms; but most probably it is wrong for Windows, as only `mod_dirlisting.dll` and `mod_webdav.dll` are currently build and explicitly packed with the library.
+At the moment of writing this, I do not remember in details, how exactly the Windows build of the library and its modules is set up, and do not have an immediate interest to revisit it._

 There are three core modules that [Lighttpd] loads by default, and that can be further configured using the `extraConfig` option of [Server]'s [constructor()]: